 Though I had hoped to run the marathon, training injuries the past two years thwarted me.
 Instead, I walked the Portland Marathon in six hours and 54 minutes.
-Chris Guillebeau from The Art of Non-Conformity walked the first nine miles with me, and Mac from Get Fit Slowly joined me for the final 8.2 miles.
-Though it didn’t happen the way I intended, I accomplished my goal.
+Chris Guillebeau (who wrote The Art of Non-Conformity) walked the first nine miles with me, and Mac joined me for the final 8.2 miles.
+Though it didn't happen the way I intended, I accomplished my goal.

 What does my marathon experience have to do with personal finance?
 Everything.
 The journey to financial success is not a sprint — you are not going to get rich quickly — but a marathon.
 It doesn't matter how swiftly you pay off your debt or save for retirement.
 The important thing is to actually make the effort.
 If you don't start, you can never finish.
 To know where you're going, you need to set goals.

 I used to be lukewarm about goals.
 I'd set them, but could never seem to meet them.
 They seemed so far away, so difficult to reach.
 Or a few months would pass and the goals that had once seemed so appealing no longer really mattered to me.
 So I stopped setting goals.
 I lived life without intention.